 * if either one of you has been previously married and is currently divorced, the divorce certificate/decree will also need to be translated.
 Same if you are a widow(er) the death certificate will need to be translated.

 In the 4th post of this series, we will wrap up with a few additional things that need to be sent along with the above listed paperwork, before your application to a Tahiti legal wedding can be approved in French Polynesia.

 Everybody Hold Tight, You’re Almost Done!

-I am experienced in assisting my clients from around the world in this process and will guide you through step-by-step, to make it as easy as possible on your end.
+I am experienced in assisting my clients from around the world in this process and will guide you through step-by-step, to make it as easy as possible on your end to gather all your Tahiti legal wedding documents.
 I will also be there on the day to act as the translator during the ceremony (into English) and will be accompanied by another staff to act as your witnesses as well when needed.